RoshanSharma999/RoshanSharma999/README.md

 ## 👋 About Me
-I'm a **2nd-year BE student in Information Science Engineering at MSRIT** Currently expanding my skills in **full-stack web development with the MERN stack**
+I'm a **2nd-year BE student in Information Science Engineering at MSRIT**.
+Currently expanding my skills in **full-stack web development with the MERN stack**.

 ## 🛠 Tech Stack
 <p align="left">